First posted on my blog Company of Voices in April 2015:

 If you do get hold of a prayer rope it will normally have a couple of beads inserted at intervals between the knots, it is a good idea to pray the Glory be to the Father … at these points and the Lord’s Prayer at the small cross where the rope begins.

-A final practice which I have not made much use of, but when I have has been very powerful, is to combine the prayer with prostrations.
+A final practice is to combine the prayer with prostrations.
 This is very traditional in the Christian East.
 Pray the prayer standing and at each use of the prayer make the sign of the cross and then touch the ground with the right hand.
 After every 25 or 50 prayers fall to the knees and touch your forehead to the ground before standing again.

 The Jesus Prayer is a wonderful gift.
 I recommend it to anyone.